A Dukan diet made easy. Too much noise about this innovative diet? You don’t need deep research on the Dukan diet to get started. How?

 Dukan Diet Made Easy – What to Eat

-For the uninitiated, the Dukan diet consists of the consumption of 68 low-fat protein-rich foods during the first phase.
+For the uninitiated, the Dukan diet consumes 68 low-fat protein-rich foods during the first phase.
 It adds 32 non-starchy vegetables during the next stage.

-With that said, given below is the list of food items, which one can consume during the third phase, which forms the majority of the diet.
+With that said, given below is the list of food items one can consume during the third phase, which forms most of the diet.

 Moreover, non-compliant items were added back during the Consolidation and Stabilization phase of the Dukan diet.

 The following are the items that you can consume during the Dukan diet.

 - Oat Bran

 - Olive oil